Loop-induced masses for the first two generations with optimum flavour violation: Introduction

 The realistic gauged extensions offering radiative masses for the first and second-generation fermions have been recently worked out in \cite{Mohanta:2022seo,Mohanta:2023soi}.
 The symmetry groups investigated as gauged flavour symmetries are abelian $G_F = U(1) \times U(1)$ \cite{Mohanta:2022seo} and non-abelian $G_F = SU(3)$ \cite{Mohanta:2023soi}.
 Two noteworthy outcomes common to these investigations are: (a) both the second and first generations receive non-zero masses at 1-loop itself, and their intergenerational mass hierarchy can be attributed to the gauge boson mass ordering; and (b) they are compelled to possess ${\cal O}(1)$ flavour violating couplings, forcing the new gauge bosons' masses $\sim\,10^8$ GeV or heavier.
 Both these features primarily depend on the structure of $G_F$.
 For example, the choices of $G_F$ in \cite{Mohanta:2022seo,Mohanta:2023soi} lead to more or less universal values of flavour changing neutral current couplings, namely $Q_{ij}$, between the $i^{\rm th}$ and $j^{\rm th}$ generations.
 On the other hand, the present experimental limits from quark and lepton flavour violations are more stringent in the $1$-$2$ sector than in the $2$-$3$ or $1$-$3$ sectors.
 This suggests that it would be desirable to have $|Q_{12}|<|Q_{23}|,|Q_{13}|$ to somewhat relax the lower limit mentioned in point (b) above.
 This has phenomenological and technical advantages in terms of observability and naturalness, respectively.

 Given the points mentioned above, natural questions arise: Is there a choice of $G_F$ that induces the masses of only the second generation at one loop and the first generation at two loops?
 Can it accommodate flavour violation in an optimal amount such that the bound on the new gauge boson can be lowered further?
 The present work attempts to investigate these questions systematically.
 We begin with the simplest choice $G_F=U(1)$, as it extends the SM with only one gauge boson and obtains the conditions for the charges of the three generations of fermions under this symmetry, such that they obtain masses at successive orders in perturbation theory.
 In this way, an interesting correlation is found between the loop-induced first-generation mass and flavour violation in the $1$-$2$ sector, such that the latter vanishes completely in the limit of a massless first generation.
-This correlation is then exploited to obtain the optimum amount of flavour violations, remaining consistent with the observed masses of the first-generation fermions.
+By incorporating this mechanism for the SM fermions, the correlation is then exploited to achieve the optimal level of flavor violation while remaining consistent with the observed masses of the first-generation fermions in particular.
+The viable implementation requires a vectorlike pair of fermions for each charged fermion sector, along with multiple scalars carrying distinct charges under the $U(1)_F$ symmetry.

 We begin with a toy framework in the next section and discuss conditions under which $G_F=U(1)_F$ can lead to masses for different generations at different orders in perturbation theory.
 Section \ref{sec:sym_dec} discusses an interplay between the loop-induced masses and flavour changing couplings at each order.
 In section \ref{sec:example_gauge}, we provide an explicit example of $U(1)_F$ charges demonstrating these features.
 The framework is then implemented in the standard model in a phenomenologically viable manner in section \ref{sec:SM} and constraints arising mainly from flavour violations are discussed in section \ref{sec:constraints}.
 We also discuss possibilities to accommodate massive neutrinos within this framework in section \ref{sec:neutrino} before concluding in section \ref{sec:summary}.